Share this page

 // A string slice – an immutable view into another string

-// This is basically an immutable pair of pointers to a string – it doesn’t
+// This is basically an immutable pointer and length of a string – it

-// actually contain the contents of a string, just a pointer to
+// doesn’t actually contain the contents of a string, just a pointer to

-// the begin and a pointer to the end of a string buffer,
+// the beginning and a length of a string buffer,

 // statically allocated or contained in another object (in this case, `s`).